terzinodipaese/Free-RTOS-Extension-for-Periodic-Tasks-Management-and-Polling-Server-Addition/README.md

-## 🕒 Project First Part — Priority-Based Scheduler for Periodic Tasks in FreeRTOS
+## 🕒 Project Part One — Priority-Based Scheduler for Periodic Tasks in FreeRTOS

 > **Goal:** Add first-class periodic tasks (period + deadline) **on top of** the default FreeRTOS scheduler, preserving FreeRTOS’s preemptive, priority-based semantics.